swynes/Measuring-what-works/Diet_Calculations.md

 Notes: Took place in a lab that reproduced the settings of a campus canteen.
 The researchers measured consumption minus wastage whereas our ideal measurement would just be consumption.
 Benefited from actual instead of self-reported measurements.
 Subjects may have adjusted behavior from being aware that they were being studied.

+\*\*Klockner and Ofstad 2017

-\*\*KLOCKNER 2017 In the paper Klockner suggest that "Study 2" may be subject to bias due to an extremely low response rate, and instead view Study 3 as more reliable.
+In the paper Klockner suggest that "Study 2" may be subject to bias due to an extremely low response rate, and instead view Study 3 as more reliable.
 We therefore draw results from Study 3, comparing intervention groups to the control group.
 We assume that beef consumption is replaced by vegetarian meat alternatives (24.98-4.81=20.17kgCO2e/kg beef reduced)

 ``` r
 #MEAN TAILORED INFO MINUS CONTROL